 The first few years of life are a time of rapid brain development.

 Then, as we approach adolescence, a lot of information deemed unimportant gets weeded out of the brain by a process known as synaptic pruning.

-That’s why most of us have so few memories of our earliest years.
+This may be why most of us have so few memories of our earliest years.

 Unfortunately, as many adults grow older, the loss of brain cells and neural connections outpaces their formation, resulting in mental decline.
-(5)
+(7)

 But it doesn’t have to be this way.

 Brain plasticity allows you to build new brain cells and create new neural connections at any age provided you keep learning and having new experiences and meet your brain’s basic requirements for staying healthy.